rosenhouse/bosh-lite-ami-resource/README.md

 # bosh-lite-ami-resource

-A Concourse resource for discovering the AMI for the cloudfoundry/bosh-lite Vagrant box
+A Concourse resource for discovering the Amazon Machine Image (AMI) for the cloudfoundry/bosh-lite Vagrant box

 ## Source config
 ```